Management Department (MGT)

 Organizational Behavior

 This course provides an introduction to organizational behavior.
 Emphasis is on key individual and group level behavioral processes deemed essential for effective management.
 They include perception, motivation, communication, and group dynamics.
 In addition, the course covers some basic concepts of organizational theory such as organizational structure and design, organizational culture, and strategy and goals.
 Prerequisite: admission to business.
-Also open to majors with a business concentration, or business minors, with junior standing.
+Also open to majors with a business concentration, or business minors, with 54+ credits earned.
 Offered Fall, Spring, Summer.

 MGT/MKT 310 Cr.3